Skip to content

 three.js as peer dependency

-When you want to create an auto-three instance, you first need a canvas DOM root node or a virtual DOM node (supported by frameworks like Vue and React) to render a Three.js scene.
+First, when you want to create an auto-three instance, you need a canvas DOM root node or a virtual DOM node (supported by frameworks like Vue and React) to render the Three.js scene.

 • index.html